galaxyproject/planemo/docs/commands/autoupdate.rst

       --skip_requirements TEXT        Comma-separated list of requirements which should be not be updated.
 Default is python,r-base,perl.
+      --engine [galaxy|docker_galaxy|external_galaxy]
+                                      Select an engine to serve artifacts such as tools and workflows.
+Defaults to a local Galaxy, but running Galaxy within a Docker container.
       --update_test_data              Update test-data directory with job outputs (normally written to directory
                                       --job_output_files if specified.)